-REMOTE PHILIPPINES BIRDING TOUR: DETAILED ITINERARY
+PHILIPPINES WITH A DIFFERENCE TOUR: DETAILED ITINERARY

-Remote Philippines: Day 2 This morning we will make an early start and visit a forested park in the north of the island.
+Philippines with a Difference: Day 2 This morning we will make an early start and visit a forested park in the north of the island.
 This excellent area is home to a number of Negros’s most sought after species.
 Perhaps top of our agenda will be the extraordinary Flame-templed Babbler with its beautiful, whistled song, which is frequent in the mixed flocks here.
 Also possible are two rarities, the sneaky White-throated Jungle Flycatcher and the rare southern form of Indigo-banded Kingfisher (which is already treated as a separate species by some authorities).
 The mixed flocks hold a number of interesting species for us including Balicassiao (the distinct white-bellied birds here may merit specific status as Visayan Drongo), Visayan Bulbul, the cheeky Visayan Fantail, smart Lemon-throated Leaf Warblers, the localized White-vented Whistler, Elegant Tits, Yellowish White-eyes and the increasingly rare Citrine Canary-Flycatcher.

-Remote Philippines: Days 3-4 During these two days in the south of the island, we will explore several areas to find the remaining Negros endemics as many of them are now rare and restricted to very localized areas.
+Philippines with a Difference: Days 3-4 During these two days in the south of the island, we will explore several areas to find the remaining Negros endemics as many of them are now rare and restricted to very localized areas.
 We will make an early start each day in order to find our targets.